GabeScott/standard-works-vault/General Conference/2022 April - Love, Share, Invite.md

 As we invite others to learn more about the gospel of Jesus Christ, we take part in the Savior’s call to engage in the work of His commission.

+## Conclusion

 My beloved brothers and sisters, we have spoken today of three simple things—easy things—that anyone can do.
-Things you can do!
+Things *you* can do!
 Perhaps you are already doing them—even without fully realizing that you are!

 I invite you to consider ways you can love, share, and invite.
 As you do so, you will feel a measure of joy knowing that you are heeding the words of our beloved Savior.